 The Department of Human Resources of Thomasville City Schools is responsible for the Beginning Teacher Support Program.
 The Assistant Director of Human Resources works to ensure that all BTs receive the support needed throughout the year.
 However, our plan begins at the school level with core staff members who offer support on site.
 When a BT is hired, the principal assigns a mentor based on licensure and proximity to the BT.
 The mentor must display the qualities of an effective mentor.
 The mentor is a crucial support for the BT because the mentor talks with the mentee daily/weekly and helps the BT to problem solve.
-Mentors should meet with first and second year BTs for a minimum of four hours each month and a minimum of two hours each month for third year BTs.
 Beginning teachers receive support directly from administration.
 The principal or his/ her designee is directly responsible for ensuring that BTs receive the necessary training and assistance to make them successful teachers.
 The Assistant Director of Human Resources, monitors and supports all Beginning Teachers from the district level.
-The development of the program plans and district initiatives are generated at the district level.
 All beginning teachers have support from an assigned mentor, an administrator, and Assistant Director of Human Resources.